 When Arafat founded Fatah at the end of the 1950s in Kuwait, Abbas was one of the first who joined.
 He is one of the “founders”.

-At the time, each Arab government claimed to represent the Palestinians itself and tried to exploit the Palestinian cause for its own purposes.
-Arafat and his people took that cause out of their hands, and were therefore persecuted all over the Arab world
+At the time, each Arab government claimed to represent the Palestinians themselves and tried to exploit the Palestinian cause for its own purposes.
+Arafat and his people took that cause out of their hands and were therefore persecuted all over the Arab world

 After that first meeting with Abbas, I met him on all my visits to Tunis.
 I conferred first with Abbas, discussing plans for possible actions to promote peace between our two peoples.
 When we had agreed on possible initiatives, Abbas would say: “Now we shall submit this to the Ra’is.”

 We moved to Arafat’s office and put forward the proposals we had devised.
 When we had hardly finished, Arafat would say “Yes” or “No” without the slightest hesitation.
 I was always impressed by his quickness of mind and his capacity for making decisions.

 One of his Palestinian opponents told me once: “He is the leader because he is the only one courageous enough to make decisions.”

 In the presence of Arafat, Abu-Mazen’s place was clear: Arafat was the leader who made the decisions, Abbas was an advisor and assistant, like all the other “Abus” – Abu-Jihad (who was murdered), Abu-Iyad (who was murdered) and Abu-Alaa (who is still alive).